cosmosscanner/stakingdata.io/README.md

 We remain neutral to all chains, and we do not comment on their market prospects, technical risks, or investment risks.
 The only condition we list on ping.pub is if there are ten validators, and we cannot determine if these validators are controlled by the same entity.

-## Why Ping explorer use official/trusted third party public LCD/rpc server?
+## Why Stakingdata/Ping explorer use official/trusted third party public LCD/rpc server?

 There are two main reasons: